 Types of Nuisance in CrPC

 There are two types of nuisance under the Criminal Procedure Code.
 They are Public Nuisance and Private Nuisance.

 Public Nuisance vs Private Nuisance

 Under section 268 of the IPC, public nuisance has been defined.
-It is an offence against the public, either by doing anything that is expressing frustration or by refusing or omitting to do anything necessary for the common benefit.
-It’s an act or omission that causes the public or persons generally who resides or occupies a common area to be harmed or upset.
+It is an offence against the public, either by doing anything that expresses frustration or by refusing or omitting to do anything necessary for the common benefit.
+It’s an act or omission that causes the public or persons generally who reside or occupy a common area to be harmed or upset.